Ficool

 The battle ignites.

-Then, his head falls.
+Then his head falls.

 Page 24

-He reaches out his hand to Maria.
+He reaches his hand toward Maria.

 "Watch out!"

-The Father doesn't see him.
+The father doesn't see him.

-There is no time to turn.
+No time to turn.

 More Chapters